Appeal further

 You can appeal to the Supreme Court of B.C. by filing a petition under the Supreme Court Civil Rules.
 You must file your petition in the Supreme Court Registry within 90 days from the date on the minister's decision letter.

-Within 14 days of filing the petition, you must serve your petition on the Attorney General at the Ministry of Justice in Victoria.
+Within 14 days of filing the petition, you must serve your petition at the Ministry of Attorney General in Victoria.

 If you disagree with the decision made by the Supreme Court, you may be able to appeal the decision to the B.C.
 Court of Appeal.